 The colonial forces were totally unprepared for the Japanese invasion.
 The Japanese had been portrayed in their propaganda as a 2nd rate race that would not have a chance to challenge the ‘mighty’ colonial forces.
 Furthermore all of the colonial governments had been concentrated suppressing any form of self-government or independence which they nearly always labelled as communist activities, which were violently crushed.
 They had paid very little notion to rising nazism, fascism and nationalism and the Japaneses invasions took them by total surprise.
 The colonial powers had largely alienated the inhabitants of their colonies and the Japanese forces received in general a generous welcome from the indigenous people.

-The situation started to change with the first wins by the US and Australian navy in the Battle of the Coral Sea (May 1942) halting the Japanese advance in the Pacific.
+As a result of such decisive action the situation started to change for Japan with the first wins by the US and Australian Navies in the Battle of the Coral Sea (May 1942) halting the Japanese advance in the Pacific.
 This was followed by the Battle of Midway a month later, this became the turnaround point in the war.
 It prevented the Japanese from reattempting to invade Port Moresby in New Guinea from the ocean and helped prompt their ill-fated land offensive over the Kokoda trail, which was bitterly defended mainly by Australian and Papuan soldiers.

-Japan had severe problems replacing its massive losses in men and material, while America was able to further build up its war effort, gradually taking back all the territories occupied by the Japanese.
+Japan now faced severe problems replacing its massive losses in men and material, while America was able to further build up its war effort, gradually taking back all the territories occupied by the Japanese.

 In the end it took two atom bombs to get Japan to surrender, a tragic event which still reverberates around the world.